Saudi-US

 future position in the new paradigm.

-between the 2 nations a stronger one than before and focused on understanding
+between the 2 nations to be stronger than before and focused on understanding, or rather, a more undictated one.

 Usually,